- Monitoring of drinking water

 If the action level is exceeded in drinking water, i.e. PFAS11 is above 90 nanograms/liter

-- Monitor PFAS in the raw water if the drinking water comes from surface water.
+- Monitor PFAS in the raw water if the drinking water is from surface water.
 Inform the local health authority if the PFAS concentration in the raw water exceeds the action level for drinking water.
 This is justified because it might require additional risk management for the consumption of fish (see below).

 If PFAS11 is above 900 nanograms/liter